tothmate911/A38-Kanban-development-Backend/README.md

 The gitlab page of the issues can be reached by clicking on the gitlab logo on the issues.
 The statuses and the assignees of issues can be directly changed from the board by the drag and drop function of the issues.

 Our application uses the OAuth2 protocol to access GitLab resources on the user’s behalf.
-We use the web application flow as described here: https://docs.gitlab.com/ee/api/oauth2.html.
+We use the Authorization code flow as described here: https://docs.gitlab.com/ee/api/oauth2.html.

 We use graphQL API to get datas from gitlab and modify them (https://docs.gitlab.com/ee/api/graphql/).